corenel/corenel.github.io.bak/source/_posts/CodeSchool-ES2015.md

 **Reading Results From a Promise**

-We can use the then() method to read results from the Promise once it?s resolved.
+We can use the then() method to read results from the Promise once it's resolved.
 This method takes a function that will only be invoked once the Promise is resolved.

 ```javascript
 getPollResultsFromServer("Sass vs. Less")